Mafuyu33/neomafishmod/README.EN.md

-## Please dont send any issues and pull requests at mafishmod repo!
-Send it at there!
-# Mafish-learning （But Neoforge)
+# Neo-Mafish-learning （Mafishmod in Neoforge)
 [ZH](README.md) | EN

 There also is Mafishmod ,but it ported to Neoforge